 Presently, he is Past President of the International Cartilage Repair Society (2008-09).
-He has also has been awarded a NIH Grant on Prevention of ACL Injuries in Children and Adolescents in collaboration with Chris Powers PhD of USC.
 He was honored in a distinguished fashion in 2009 with an Honorary Doctorate of Humane Letters (DHL) from the State University of New York.

 As a team physician Dr. Mandelbaum has worked with UCLA Athletics (1985-1989) and Pepperdine University (1990-present, LA Galaxy and Chivas USA MLS teams.
 He was the Chief Medical Officer for Women’s World Cup Soccer 1999 and 2003, US Soccer Men’s National Teams Physician since 1991, and the assistant Medical Director for Major League Soccer since 1996, and served as USA Team Physician for Soccer World Cups ’94 in the USA, ’98 in France, 2002 in Japan and Korea, Germany in 2006 and South Africa in 2010.
-He also served as a FIFA Medical officer for World Cup 2014 in Brazil and on the USA Gymnastics Sports Medicine Advisory Board.
-In 2002 he was appointed to FIFA Medical Assessment and Research Committee (F-MARC) and in 2007 to FIFA’s Sports Medicine Committee.
-He also served on the Sports Medical Committee and Olympic Medical Officer for the Sydney 2000, Athens 2004 and Beijing 2008 and London 2012 games.
+He also served as a FIFA Medical officer for World Cup 2014 in Brazil.
+He also served on the FIFA Medical Committee and Olympic Medical Officer for the Sydney 2000, Athens 2004 and Beijing 2008 and London 2012 and Brazil 2014 games.